Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

     }
     ```

-- If you want to acquire a specific sensor, from multiple ones of the same type, set the `index` parameter of the class constructor accordingly:
+- If you want to acquire a specific sensor from multiple ones of the same type, set the `index` parameter of the class constructor accordingly:

     ```csharp
     try